rhodyprog4ds/BrownFall25/faq/github.md

 git clone https://github.com/rhodyprog4ds/portfolio-brownsarahm.git
 ```

 When you merged the Feedback pull request you advanced the `feedback` branch, so we need to hard reset it back to before you did any work.
-To do this, first check it out, by navigating into the folder for your repository (created when you cloned above) and then checking it out, and making sure it's up to date with the `remote` (the copy on GitHub)
+To do this, first check it out, by navigating into the folder for your {term}`repository` (created when you cloned above) and then checking it out, and making sure it's up to date with the `remote` (the copy on GitHub)

 ```
 cd portfolio-brownsarahm